ultimate271/notes/dastoyevsky/brothers01.03.md

 in regard to his children’s education.
 As for the slaps she had given him, he drove all over the town telling the story.

+### Yefin Petrovitch Polenov takes care of the two boys after the cartaker dies.
+We learn a bit about Ivan
 It happened that the old lady died soon after this, but she left the boys in her will a thousand roubles each “for their instruction, and so that all be spent on them exclusively, with the condition that it be so